 - Many complaints arise because organisations do not comply with the timeframe for responding to SARs.

 - GDPR and the Data Protection Act 2018 only apply to living individuals.
 If a request for access to case notes is received for a deceased patient then the Access to Health Records Act 1990 applies.
 This has different rules.
 Contact MDDUS on 0333 043 4444 for more specific advice or see our separate advice sheet on this subject, Access to deceased records.

-- Update the practice procedure for subject access requests.
+- Ensure the practice procedure for subject access requests is compliant with the requirements of the GDPR.

 - Ensure that all relevant staff are trained and aware of the rules around subject access requests under the GDPR.